darisusu/tp/docs/UserGuide.md

    The GUI should appear within a few seconds, showing you a dashboard.
 Sample data will be pre-loaded.

 5. Try these example commands for starters:
-    - `client` - Switches the main component from the dashboard to the full client list
+    - `client` or `list` - Switches from the dashboard to the full client list view
     - `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 h/170 w/70 age/25 g/male dl/2025-11-10 paid/false` - Adds a new client with basic information
     - `delete 1` – Deletes the first client in the list
     - `exit` – Exits the application